Edo Wonderland Nikko Edomura: Use in Media

-The park was used extensively during Downtown no Gaki no Tsukai ya Arahende!!'s 2013 New Year's Eve special.
+The park was used extensively during Downtown no Gaki no Tsukai ya Arahende!!'s 2012 New Year's Eve special.

 On February 20, 2013- Visual Kei band 己龍(Kiryu) released their music video for 悦ト鬱(Etsu to Utsu).
 The music video was filmed in Nikko Edomura.
 (In the reference link provided below, their guitarist 九条武政 (Takemasa Kujou) states that this is where the music video was filmed.)
 Edo Wonderland's Studio 2's Castle Interior was used for the part of the music video that was filmed indoors.

 The film Pure Japanese, starring Dean Fujioka, was released on January 28, 2022.
-The film stars an action actor who works at the theme park Nikko Oedomura and was shot in Nikko Edomura in September 2020.
+The film revolves around an action actor who works at a theme park with a very similar name (Nikko Oedomura); Pure Japanese was partially shot at Nikko Edomura park in September 2020.